 A high-speed Internet connection used to be a nice-to-have, but today, it is a necessity.
 In 2020, the coronavirus pandemic highlighted Internet access disparities between urban and rural areas, between Oʻahu and the neighbor islands, and between socioeconomic groups reinforcing that the Internet is for more than just entertainment; it is essential to have continuous access to education, work, healthcare, and other professional services.
-Especially for the State of Hawaiʻi, a high-speed Internet connection is critical to ensure the State of Hawaiʻi does not get left behind in the global economy as one of the most geographically isolated populations in the world.
+Especially for Hawaiʻi, a high-speed Internet connection is critical to ensure Hawaiʻi does not get left behind in the global economy as one of the most geographically isolated populations in the world.

-Hawaiʻi's challenge involves ensuring all residents: from urban to rural areas, from Niʻihau to Hawaiʻi Island, from keiki (children) to kūpuna (elderly) of all backgrounds have meaningful access to reliable and affordable high-speed Internet.
-To achieve this, Hawaiʻi must lay the foundation by investing in quality broadband infrastructure in our first mile (transpacific), middle mile (inter-island), and last mile (to the home) connections.
+Hawai'i's challenge involves ensuring all residents: from urban to rural areas, from Ni'ihau to Hawai'i Island, from keiki (children) to kūpuna (elderly) of all backgrounds have meaningful access to reliable and affordable high-speed Internet.
+To achieve this, Hawai'i must lay the foundation by investing in quality broadband infrastructure in our first mile (transpacific), middle mile (inter-island), and last mile (to the home) connections.

-Since March 2020, the federal government has dedicated over \$65 billion in federal funding to make sure that no one in the country is ever left behind because of a lack of Internet access again.
-In April 2023, Governor Josh Green, M.D. joined the White House and the U.S. Department of the Treasury to announce the release of \$115.5 million to improve broadband for the State of Hawai'i.
+Since March 2020, the federal government has dedicated over \$65 billion in federal funding to make sure to to one in the country is ever left behind because of a lack of Internet access again.
 Hawai'i is on track to receive more than \$400 million from this historic investment of federal and state funding.

 The largest of all funding sources is the Broadband Equity, Access, and Deployment (BEAD) Program, administered by the National Telecommunications and Information Administration (NTIA), prioritizing the construction of high-speed Internet access to unconnected (i.e., unserved) locations, and to communities with underperforming Internet connections (i.e., underserved).
-Hawai'i will see approximately \$149.5 million under the BEAD Program alone to connect an estimated 10,568 locations statewide who cannot connect to the Internet at home or are relying on outdated technology to get it.
+Hawai'i will see approximately \$149.5 million under the BEAD Program alone to connect an estimated 10,568 locations1 statewide who cannot connect to the Internet at home or are relying on outdated technology to get it.
+Designated by Governor David Ige in August 2021, the University of Hawai'i (UH) is responsible for implementing the BEAD Program for Hawai'i in addition to coordinating all other broadband efforts in the State.